-A summary of the related to the maintenance and restoration of the natural capital of Doñana is given in Figure 5-5, using the conceptual framework introduced earlier.
+A summary of the related to the maintenance and restoration of the natural capital of Doñana is given in Figure 5.5, using the conceptual framework introduced earlier.
 A complete calculation is not possible at this stage due to lack of information, but it is clear that valuation of service output alone (and indeed marginal change of value resulting from any trade-offs between them) would not provide a complete picture.
 On the basis of the accounting model presented in Chapter 1, the aim we, suggest, should be to construct around the issues described above, a set of basic account accounts describing changes in the basic ecosystem stocks and flows, a set of accounts describing the service flows from the SES, and a third block of accounts covering the changes in ecological capital and the costs of maintaining it.

 The Camargue Socio-Ecological System